dmurfet/deeplinearlogic/README.md

 The TODO list items by category:

-- **Implement more models**
-    - Fixing the Pattern NTM
-    - Multiple Pattern NTM
-    - Polynomial step NTM
 - **Implement more tasks**
     - Other tasks from NTM, DNC and other papers
     - Polynomial pattern task (as in Section 4.3 of the paper)
-- **Inspection and visualisation**
-    - Find a way of visualising memory contents
-    - Improve the quality of read and write address visualisations
-- **Experiments**
-    - Tests of Pattern NTM on Copy, Repeat Copy, Pattern tasks
 - **Sparsity and scaling**
     - Add sparsity to v3 NTM
     - Add sparsity to Pattern NTM and other models